magore/hp85disk/README.md

 ___

 ## Testing
-  * Testing was done with an HP85A (with extended EMS rom)
+  * Testing was done with an HP85A (with extended EMS ROM)
     * Using the Hewlett-Packard Series 80 - PRM-85 by Bill Kotaska
     * This makes my HP85A look like and HP85B
-      * I can also use the normal mass storage rom if I limit to AMIGO drives.
+      * I can also use the normal mass storage ROM if I limit to AMIGO drives.
       * http://vintagecomputers.site90.net/hp85/prm85.htm

-  * Note: the EMS rom has extended INITIALIZE attributes
+  * Note: the EMS ROM has extended INITIALIZE attributes
 <pre>
   #Initializing: (already done on these images so you do not have to)
   INITIALIZE "SS80-1",":D700",128,1